A feature of the Thames & Severn Canal that does not appear on the Stroudwater Navigation is the milestone.

 The Final Milestone

-Fortunately, the last milestone in the sequence between Walbridge and Inglesham (Walbridge 28½ Inglesham ¼) has been preserved with its original plate intact.
-This is now in private ownership, although no longer in its original location.
-(Photo 7)
+Fortunately, the last milestone on the Thames & Severn Canal at Inglesham (Walbridge 28½ Inglesham ¼) has been preserved with its original plate intact.
+This is now in private ownership, although no longer at its original location.

-It is hoped that other replica plates, similar to the one near Valley Lock, can be manufactured and fitted at other locations in due course.
+It is hoped that more replica plates can be manufactured and fitted at other locations along the canal in due course.
 If anyone would like to sponsor a plate, Jon Pontefract from the Cotswold Canals Trust would very much like to hear from you.